 The other alternatives to Endopyelotomy are Dilatation, Open Pyeloplasty and Laparoscopic Pyeloplasty.

-To know more about Optical Internal Urethrotomy (OIU) cost in India keep browsing our site Medical India Tourism and to book a medical tour to India please fill the given form.
+To know more about Optical Internal Urethrotomy (OIU) cost in India keep browsing our site Surgery tours india and to book a medical tour to India please fill the given form.